showuon/resilient-python-examples/file-lookup/README.md

 ```

 To run tests for this integration in all supported python versions with generated virtual environments,
-copy the co3, resilient-circuits, and pytest\_resilient\_circuits packages to a pkgs directory and make them available to pip.
+copy the resilient, resilient-circuits, and pytest\_resilient\_circuits packages to a pkgs directory and make them available to pip.
 ```
 export PIP_FIND_LINKS=”/path/to/pkgs/"
 ```